Anak1n098/Post-It-System/README.md

 + ❌ Not Working
 #
 ### How to utilize:
-1. Go to the [official VSCode download website](https://code.visualstudio.com/download) or use another app of your preference, but in here I'll teach through VSCode.
+1. Go to the **[official VSCode download website](https://code.visualstudio.com/download)** or use another app of your preference, but in here I'll teach through VSCode.
-2. After instalation, go to your extensions tab and download Live Server, or download from [HERE](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+2. After instalation, go to your extensions tab and download Live Server, or download from **[HERE](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)**.
 3. Download the files in **System** on the preferred version.
 4. In VSCode, **Right Click** on top of **Agenda.html**, and choose **Open with Live Server**
 5. Use the website in your preferred browser.